 Ixias are big on colour.
 Their bright petals come in candy shades of white, orange, red, purple and yellow and a mix of them all.
 The blooms have a dark centre, which makes the colours seem even brighter.

-Each Ixia flower is around 5-7cm across and bloom for an impressive period from late spring to summer.
-They make excellent cut flowers and the blooms will last up to two weeks in a vase.
+Each Ixia flower is around 5-7cm across and will bloom in succession for an impressive period from late spring to summer.
+They make excellent cut flowers and can last up to two weeks in a vase.

 Ixias are easy, you can simply plant, relax and enjoy as they come back year and year without any fuss.
 They have narrow, grass like foliage.